xy21hb/proteinchat/data/README.md

 ### Encode the Protein

 We use GVP-GNN and GVP-Transformer from [ESM-IF1](https://github.com/facebookresearch/esm/tree/main/examples/inverse_folding) to encode chain A of each protein to PyTorch tensors.
 The folder `sample_pt` lists the `pt` files for the proteins we sampled.
-We will put the full version on Google Drive soon.
+The full version after compression (83G) is on [Google Drive](https://drive.google.com/file/d/1AeJW5BY5C-d8mKJjAULTax6WA4hzWS0N/view?usp=share_link).